 Ultrasound imaging, or sonography, is a method of seeing inside the human body through the use of high-frequency sound waves.
-The ultrasound technician will use a small, handheld device called a transducer.
+The ultrasound technologist will use a small, handheld device called a transducer.
 This transducer sends sound waves into the body.
 The sound waves bounce off of fluid, tissues, and organs at different rates.
 As they bounce back into the transducer, the computer measures the waves and produces an image.
 Ultrasound does not expose you to any radiation.

 Ultrasound is a useful way of examining many parts of the body.
 Common examinations look at the body’s vascular system, abdominal and pelvic regions, breasts, and head and neck tissues.
 Ultrasounds also allow us to look at the body’s internal organs, including the heart, liver, gallbladder, spleen, pancreas, kidneys and bladder.